Attorney Lauren Currin, President of LMA, shares knowledge gained from her experience.

 Don’t be discouraged if you’ve misbranded your law firm.
 It’s common, and it can be fixed.

 Think about who you are and what you care about.
 That’s what you want to express with your brand.
-At LMA, I’ve worked with countless firms to help them articulate their identity through their brand.
-I can tell you from first-hand experience that it’s not only a sure-fire way to make sure you are being true to who you are, it’s also incredibly effective.
+At LMA, we’ve worked with countless firms to help them articulate their identity through their brand.
+We can tell you from first-hand experience that it’s not only a sure-fire way to make sure you are being true to who you are, it’s also incredibly effective.

-If branding is something you’ve struggled with, don’t hesitate to call me.
-One of the real pleasures of my job is meeting attorneys, getting to know them and helping them express who they are through their brand.
+If branding is something you’ve struggled with, don’t hesitate to call our team.
+One of the real pleasures of our work is meeting attorneys, getting to know them and helping them express who they are through their brand.

-Contact me today and let’s talk about your brand.
+Contact us today and let’s talk about your brand.